kitft/funsearch/README.md

 - `spec_file`: A file containing the specification for the problem to be solved.
 This includes the base prompt for the LLM and the evaluation metric.
 - `inputs`: The input data for the problem.
 This can be a filename ending in .json or .pickle, or comma-separated values.
 - `--model_name`: The name of the language model to use.
-Default is "gpt-3.5-turbo-instruct".
+Default is "codestral-latest".
 - `--output_path`: The directory where logs and data will be stored.
 Default is "./data/".
 - `--load_backup`: Path to a backup file of a previous program database to continue from a previous run.
 - `--iterations`: The maximum number of iterations per sampler.
 Default is -1 (unlimited).